alttch/eva3/doc/iac.rst

 <https://jinja.palletsprojects.com/>`_ templates and may contain any valid
 Jinja2 tags and variables.

+The pre-set variable "time_ns" contains current UNIX timestamp (in nanoseconds), which can be used e.g. as "no-cache" value for bypassing cache of proxied external resources.

 It's also possible to import any external Python module with "import_module"
 function: